Covariance group

-In physics, a covariance group is a group of coordinate transformations between frames of reference (see for example Ryckman (2005)).
+In physics, a covariance group is a group of coordinate transformations between frames of reference.
 A frame of reference provides a set of coordinates for an observer moving with that frame to make measurements and define physical quantities.
-The covariance principle states the laws of physics should transform from one frame to another covariantly, that is, according to a representation of the covariance group.
+The covariance principle states that the laws of physics should transform from one frame to another covariantly, that is, according to a representation of the covariance group.

 Special relativity considers observers in inertial frames, and the covariance group consists of rotations, velocity boosts, and the parity transformation.
-It is denoted as O(1,3) and is often referred to as Lorentz group.
+It is denoted as O(1, 3) and is often referred to as Lorentz group.